Zoom-to-Inpaint: Image Inpainting with High-Frequency Details

-We propose an inpainting method that enhances high-frequency details in the final output by (i) upsampling the result of a coarse inpainting network using an SR network and refining at HR, and (ii) employing a gradient loss.
-For better convergence, the framework is trained \textit{progressively}, first on smaller masks then on larger masks.
-We give an overview of the proposed framework in \sect{sect:overview} and then elaborate on progressive learning for inpainting in \sect{sect:progressive_inpainting}.
+We propose a novel inpainting framework that is able to reconstruct high-frequency details in the final output by (i) upsampling the result of a coarse inpainting network using an SR network and refining at HR, and (ii) employing a gradient loss.
+For better convergence, the framework is trained \textit{progressively}, by increasing the size of masks.

-\subsection{Framework Overview}
+\subsection{Framework overview}

 Our inpainting framework consists of three trainable networks connected sequentially: a coarse inpainting network, an SR network, and an HR refinement network.
 The SR network and the HR refinement network are trained with HR (original) labels, $\tilde{X}$, whereas the coarse network is trained with the bicubic-downscaled versions, $X$.
-Each network is first pre-trained separately, and then all networks are trained jointly.
+Each network is first pretrained separately, and then all networks are trained jointly.
 Please refer to the Appendix for the detailed architectures of each network.

-\subsubsection{Coarse Network}
+\subsubsection{Coarse network}